standon99/Local-MLX-Chatbot/README.md

 https://github.com/user-attachments/assets/1c0887e0-4c24-494a-b274-32ad125794c6

 ## What is this project?
-This project is a locally hosted chatbot using the Meta LLAMA 3.X model, and desigend to run natively on Apple Silicon.
-It is still a work-in-progress as of February 2025.
-I made this both as a utility and as an educational experience, to learn more about how to interface with LLMs, as well as utilise Apple's new MLX framework.
+This project is a locally hosted chatbot using the Meta LLAMA 3.X model, and designed as a utility and as an educational experience, to learn more about how to interface with LLMs, as well as utilise Apple's new MLX framework.

+The UI features a minimalist Matrix-eque text entry and response interface (inspired by the *Hello Neo* scene from the first movie.

 ## How do I run it?
 **This app only works on Apple Silicon.
 I have tested this on an M2 Macbook Pro with 16GB unified memory.**